 Day 4: Past Glory, Present Development – trip to pottery and brass artisan villages

 Leave Dhaka at 7:30 AM for Manikganj, located about 70 km from Dhaka.
 Drive to Baliati Palace Museum.
 A twenty-minute walk through the picturesque landscape brings you to some of the abandoned Hindu palaces in the nearby village.
-Dipping into the rural and peaceful village life.
-Visit the Eshore Chandra High School – the first certified high school in East Bengal.
+Dipping into the rural and peaceful village life Visit Eshore Chandra High School, the first certified high school in East Bengal.
 Then, continue driving towards Dhamrai for famous brass artisans and pottery village excursions.
-During the Bengali month of Ashar (June–July), the colorful Hindu festival 'Ratha Jatra' take place here.
+During the Bengali month of Ashar (June–July), the colorful Hindu festival 'Ratha Jatra' takes place here.
 The large 'Rath', similar to a Roman chariot, can be seen throughout the year.
 Lunch will be served at a local restaurant on the way.
 The tour will continue to Nayarhat, where you will leave the vehicle and take a short boat journey to Kakran.
-Here most villagers are engaged in the pottery trade.
+Here, most villagers are engaged in the pottery trade.

 Day 5: Morning flight to Sylhet and afternoon City sightseeing